Sign in

 Distance education students

-Distance education students can only be reported at schools that have been approved by the relevant state or territory for distance education, and where the state or territory provides funding for the school (other than financial assistance provided to the state or territory for the school in accordance with the Act), for primary or secondary education for students enrolled and receiving distance education from the school.
+Distance education students can only be reported at schools that have been approved by the relevant state or territory for distance education.
+The state or territory must also provide funding for the school (other than financial assistance provided to the state or territory for the school in accordance with the Act), for primary or secondary education for students enrolled and receiving distance education from the school.

 • reside in the state or territory in which the school is located